-If you happen to venture into the New Museum without any pre-conceived notions of Nari Ward and his work, “We The People” is astonishingly on-trend: addressing complex political and social realities, spanning the 25 years of evolution of a New York City living from the rampant creativity and energy forged in the AIDS and Crack epidemics to the gentrifying commercialization of “Now”, one is immediately enveloped by the anguish and glory of a dislocated, displaced world.
+If you happen to venture into the New Museum without any pre-conceived notions of Nari Ward and his work, “We The People” is astonishingly on-trend.
+It addresses complex political and social realities, spanning the 25 years of evolution of a New York City.
+From the rampant creativity and energy forged in the AIDS and Crack epidemics to the gentrifying commercialization of “Now”, one is immediately enveloped by the anguish and glory of a dislocated, displaced world.

 A Jamaican immigrant and classically trained artist, Ward is grounded in the materiality of Harlem, his long time home.
 He invests his pieces with both poetry and humor and his layering of found objects create spaces for epic storytelling.